Commodores 13: Background

 Commodores 13 was produced by William King, Thomas McClary, Walter Orange and Milan Williams.
 Singers Vesta Williams and Melissa Manchester made guest appearances on the album.

 Critical reception

 Alex Henderson of Allmusic gave Commodores 13 a 2.5 out of 5 stars rating.
 Henderson remarked, in his review of the album, "Is Commodores 13 a masterpiece?
-No. This release isn't in a class with essential treasures like 1976's Hot on the Tracks or 1977's The Commodores.
+No. This release isn't in a class with essential treasures like 1976's Hot on the Tracks or 1977's Commodores.
 But it isn't a bad album, and it indicated that there could be life after Lionel Richie for the Commodores."

-Dave Marsh of Rolling Stone gave Commodores 13, a 3 out of 5 stars rating.
+Dave Marsh of Rolling Stone gave Commodores 13 a 3 out of 5 stars rating.
 Marsh in his review remarked "Not exactly the comeback of the year, but with Richie out of the way, both Thomas McClary and William King suggest they have some production and composing chops of their own."